habersaat/habersaat/README.md

 - :seedling: I’m currently learning **Flutter app development and various frontend frameworks**

-- :speech_balloon: Ask me about **react, python, ui/ux design, and anything remotely related to blockchain**
+- :speech_balloon: Ask me about **react, python, ui/ux design, algorithmic trading, and anything remotely related to blockchain**

+- 🏫 Currently a high school student.
+Looking to puruse a double major in Computer Science and Linguistics

 - :mailbox: How to reach me: **hunterhabersaat@gmail.com**

 - ✨ I'm always looking for projects to work on.
-Feel free to reach out.
+Feel free to reach out

 - :zap: Fun fact: **I play music in a rock band!**